jondivi/Childcare-Calulator-Full-Stack-Version-/README.md

 # Packages/Dependencies used

-bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator
+- bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator

 ---

+# CSS used

+- A template from HTML5UP was used as I am not a designer, but it was modified quite a bit to fit the application in

+---

-# Things to add
+# Optimizations

-- everything!
+- Add more text, explaining how the application works
+- Create a guest section that will allow users quicker access to a more basic version of the calculator function (No login/sign up needed but will not be able to give database storage access)
+- Update profile section so that multiple calculated amounts can be totaled and shown on that screen
+- Add a clear/refresh button to the profile and calculation pages
+- Refactor code so it appears much cleaner